 Glucocorticoid Induced osteoporosis is the most common cause of secondary osteoporosis, most common iatrogenic cause of disease

 - Prevention or treatment of osteoporosis should be considered in all patients who receive GCs, any dose of steroid increases risk of fractures; but higher the steroid dose greater the risk of bone loss and fractures.

-If you have received steroid therapy for any medical condition, you should be assessed for the need to have treatment to protect your bones.
+If you have received or are receiving steroid therapy for any medical condition, please be assessed for the need to have treatment to protect or restore your bones.